Shoppers Drug Mart accused of unethical billing practices

 Accounts from Maseh and others suggest that the issue is widespread across Ontario, rather than isolated to a few locations.
 A pharmacist with in-depth knowledge also confirmed the existence of billing targets, quotas and directives in corporate pharmacies designed to maximize billings for MedsChecks and other services.
 Despite this, there is a notable absence of oversight from the Ontario College of Pharmacists.
 On this, a former member of the College noted “I believe one of the corporate chains was approached by the College over this, but not disciplined.
 The College can only discipline individual pharmacists and pharmacies, not corporations.
 So, if a pharmacist at a corporate chain gets disciplined for doing too many MedsChecks, Shoppers can just replace them with a new pharmacist.”

-The allegations and experiences shared by healthcare professionals paint a complex picture of the MedsCheck program's implementation.
-While there is acknowledgment of the clear utility and benefit of medication reviews on the lives and health of patients, the consensus amongst physicians and pharmacists weighing in on social media appears to center on the need to reform how these services are delivered and billed to the government.
+The allegations and experiences shared by health professionals paint a complex picture of the MedsCheck program.
+While the benefits of medication reviews to patients are widely acknowledged—when done as-intended—consensus among physicians and pharmacists appears to center on the need to reform how they are delivered and billed to the province.

-Shoppers Drug Mart was contacted for comment but had not responded by the time of publication.
+Shoppers Drug Mart was contacted for comment but did not respond by the time of publication.